Skip to content

 • If you are only planning to include TypeScript:

-1. Create a new file in src/entrypoints/plugins with the name of your plugin in camelCase (e.g. myNewPlugin.ts)
+1. Create a new file in src/entrypoints/plugins called <nameCamelCase>.ts

 Now, in your TypeScript file, copy the following boilerplate: